Two return tickets to 'Milne-Garvey' please...

 Admittedly, this was back in fitter times and the sunny weather that week was a once in a millennium event and one of the steep bits may have been sidetracked because it might have been lambing season and a man in a van carried the rucksacks and there may have been a bus involved to Crianlarich and there wasn't a tent peg to be seen.

-Most people do it in six or seven legs and the record is just under fourteen and a half hours.
+Most people do it in six or seven legs and the record is just under 14-and-a-half hours.
 It's actually not that strenuous but plans to do it all again, only this time without a bus, are currently on hold.

 East meets west where pakoras sit side by side with the pies.
 Stock up with either for the first leg of that West Highland Way or there's a good selection of spices in the deli section should you be self catering and want to get the wok out.